TITLE School and Art Buyer-Administrative Assistant

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Contributes toward the profitability of the bookstore by managing the trade book department, providing good customer service, preparing and maintaining consignment contracts for books, stocking shelves, performing monthly cycle counts, processing trade book invoices, monitoring stock to send back discontinued and stock balance books for credit, and performing the annual inventory and correcting any inconsistencies.
+1. Contributes toward the profitability of the bookstore by managing the school and art supplies department, providing good customer service, stocking shelves, performing monthly cycle counts, processing invoices, monitoring stock to send back discontinued and stock balance books for credit, and performing the annual inventory and correcting any inconsistencies.

-3. Provides administrative support services for the bookstore by managing bookstore files and records, retrieving information for reports, maintaining office equipment in operational condition, preparing electronic work orders as needed, ordering office and operational supplies and maintaining procurement card logs, preparing UBUYs and payment requests as needed, preparing correspondence as needed, preparing catering orders for special events, making travel arrangements as needed, preparing expense reimbursement requests as needed, and hiring, scheduling, and preparing Personnel Action Forms for off-duty security officers during Textbook Buyback and peak rush times at the beginning of semesters.
+2. Provides administrative support services for the bookstore by managing bookstore files and records, retrieving information for reports, maintaining office equipment in operational condition, preparing electronic work orders as needed, ordering office and operational supplies and maintaining procurement card logs, preparing payment requests as needed, preparing correspondence as needed, preparing catering orders for special events, making travel arrangements as needed, preparing expense reimbursement requests as needed, and hiring, scheduling, and preparing Personnel Action Forms for off-duty security officers during Textbook Buyback and peak rush times at the beginning of semesters.

-4. Prepare and organize Textbook Buyback by working with Follett Higher Education on postcard approval for student mailing, obtaining the electronic mailing list of students for the postcard mailing, arranging approval for buyback locations, arranging for tables and chairs, power, and workers’ lunches at buyback locations, arranging for parking permits for buyers and bookstore vehicles, hiring and scheduling students working as boxers at buyback locations, and handling problems as they arise.
+3. Prepares and organizes Textbook Buyback by working with Follett Higher Education on postcard approval for student mailing, obtaining the electronic mailing list of students for the postcard mailing, arranging approval for buyback locations, arranging for tables and chairs, power, and workers’ lunches at buyback locations, arranging for parking permits for buyers and bookstore vehicles, hiring and scheduling students working as boxers at buyback locations, and handling problems as they arise.

-The Trade Book Buyer-Administrative Assistant is supervised by the Director of the Bookstore and supervises student workers.
+The School and Art Supplies Buyer-Administrative Assistant is supervised by the Director of the Bookstore and supervises student workers.